 4 Tips To See The Best Bastille Day Fireworks In Etretat

 - If you can, stay the night in Etretat.
 You won’t have to deal with parking or traffic and it’s really nice seeing the cliffs in the morning when it is quiet.
-Check out my post about the Airbnb I rented.
+Check out my post about the apartment I rented.
 It was perfect due to the location, hospitality of the owner, and the house itself.
-The name: La Bergerie.
+The name: La Bergerie House.

 - Check with the Normandy tourism board to find out when the Bastille Day fireworks will take place in Etretat: July 13 or July 14?
 You can also message them on Twitter or on Facebook.